bank800/Picking-number-using-Python/README.md

-Sure, let's go through the program line by line:
+ let's go through the program line by line:

 ```python
 from tkinter import *